 Meanwhile, Anderson Cooper’s 360° Blog on CNN reports a story of denied insurance.
 A woman whose medical bills and expenses amounted to $25,000 filed a claim with another giant insurance provider.
 The company’s offer to settle?
 Only $15,000.

-Even worse, this three-pronged approach is used by 10 of the 12 major insurance companies, aiming to save money, says the report.
-Their bet is that you’ll take the small payment and walk away.
+Even worse, this three-pronged approach is used by many major insurance companies, aiming to save money, says the report.
+Their bet is that you’ll take a smaller payment and walk away.

 In fact, the report reveals that one of the top insurance companies have it in their training manuals: to get “smaller walk-away settlements.”
-A former insurance adjuster from the same company said her offer would sometimes be as low as $50, and poor people would take it fearing they’d get nothing at all otherwise.
+A former insurance adjuster from the same company said her offer would sometimes be very low, and poor people would take it fearing they’d get nothing at all otherwise.

-The sad bottomline is that accident victims have been unjustly missing out on billions of dollars, which insurers get to keep for themselves.
+The sad bottom line is that accident victims have been unjustly missing out on millions of dollars, which insurers get to keep for themselves.

-The better chance you would have of avoiding this unsatisfying ending is by standing your ground with a competent attorney who truly cares for your case.
+The better chance you would have of avoiding this unfortunate result is by standing your ground with a competent injury attorney who truly cares for your case.